Dapp-Stack/Dapp-Stack/packages/cli/README.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like Geth or IPFS.<br>
+You **don’t** need to install or configure tools like Geth or IPFS.

-They are preconfigured and hidden so that you can focus on the code.
+They are pre-configured and hidden so that you can focus on the code.

 Just create a project, and you’re good to go.